aloksha/code-parser-docs/development/javascript/user-guide-v1.1.0.md

 * `createInstance()`: This method creates a CodeParser object.

-* `setCodeType`: This method sets the code’s type before parsing.
+* `setCodeFormat`: This method sets the code’s format before parsing.

 * `parseData`: This method parses the code.